 Next Application Windows: How to Find Intake Dates by Trade + Region (WI)

-One of the most common reasons people miss Wisconsin apprenticeships isn’t ability — it’s timing.
-This guide shows how application windows really work and how to track intake dates by trade and region.
+One of the most common reasons people miss Wisconsin apprenticeships is not lack of ability — it is timing.
+This guide shows how intake windows actually work and how to track dates by trade and region.

-Wisconsin does not run a statewide application cycle.
+Wisconsin does not run one statewide application cycle.
 Apprenticeships are overseen by the state, but intake windows are controlled by employers, apprenticeship committees, and sponsors.

-If you’re waiting for “the state” to open applications, you’ll wait forever.
+If you are waiting for “the state” to open applications, you may wait forever.

 How Application Windows Actually Work

-Common in manufacturing, utilities, healthcare, IT, and finance.
-Applications may be accepted year-round, but hiring is still selective.
+- Common in manufacturing, utilities, healthcare, IT, and finance

-Some programs only open when work demand increases.
-These intakes may appear with little notice.
+Conditional intake also exists: some programs only open when work demand increases.
+Those openings can appear with little notice.

 Typical Intake Calendar (WI)

-This is a practical “when to start looking” calendar — not a promise.
+This is a practical planning calendar, not a promise.
 The sponsor controls the actual dates.
-Use it to time your prep and follow-ups.
+Use this to time your preparation and follow-up.

 |---|---|---|